flybywiresim/docs/docs/a32nx-briefing/pedestal/printer.md

 ## Description

-The printer prints reports from the following systems (if installed) : ACARS, AIDS, FMGC, CFDIU and EVMU.
-It prints these on paper, and does so either on the ground or in flight.
+The following systems (if installed) can print reports on paper: ACARS, AIDS, FMGC, CFDIU and EVMU.

-It has a SLEW switch which is used to feed paper after having loaded a new roll.
+After loading a new paper roll the SLEW switch can be used to feed the paper forward.

-The printer panel can be opened by the printer door latch which locks the door used for loading paper.
+New paper can be added by open the printer panel using the latch which locks the door.